NoelDeMartin/mastodon/README.md

 ## Health checks

-Using the [prune-data.sh](./scripts/prune-data.sh) script should be enough to keep the system in check, but I've found Mastodon to be particularly storage heavy (at least for an instance-of-one).
-Previously, [I resorted to deleting all media manually](https://github.com/NoelDeMartin/mastodon/blob/e02f0e037bd777e560420742886914d26e6379f1/clear-accounts.sh), but it seems like new versions have improved storage management and that shouldn't be necessary any more.

-Still, once in a blue moon, I'll run some of these commands:
+Using the [prune-data.sh](./scripts/prune-data.sh) and [prune-accounts.sh](./scripts/prune-accounts.sh) scripts should be enough to keep the system in check, but once in a blue moon I'll run some of these commands:

 ```sh
 # Check server memory usage